Agile team structure – How to effectively lead your team?

 5. Keeping the team on track

 Motivating and supporting your team is one of the crucial yet tricky things you’ll need to learn.
-On one side, proper motivation can tremendously increase the employees’ productivity and their job satisfaction – while reducing the risk of burnout.
+On one side, proper motivation can tremendously increase the employees’ productivity and job satisfaction – while reducing the risk of burnout.

 What’s tricky here is to find out what exactly encourages each of the team members to do their best – and those vary from person to person.